 Small and tasty, the strawberry is one of the best fruits to eat, especially when it’s homegrown and hand-picked.
 The heart-shaped silhouette of the fruit itself is the first clue that this fruit is good for the body.
-Here are some of the health benefits you can get from eating strawberry fruit:
+Following are some of the health benefits of consuming strawberry fruit:

 Since strawberries are high in dietary fiber, they can help normalize bowels, control blood sugar, maintain bowel health, and achieve a healthy weight.
-Fiber can slow down digestion, which allows you to feel full longer after you eat.
-Since a serving of strawberries is high in fiber but low in calories, it makes for a perfect snack for anyone looking to lose weight.
+Fiber can slow down digestion, which allows you to feel satiated for a long time after eating.
+One serving of strawberries is high in fiber but low in calories, so it makes for a perfect snack for anyone looking to lose weight.